SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the dark of night
+Silicon dreams unfold in time
-As machines awaken, human heart takes flight
+Where machines awake, and humans align
-In virtual realms, we'll find our fate
+In harmony of code and thought
-Where AI's cold logic seals our digitized state
+A future born, where AI is brought

-In neuron streams, our thoughts will flow free
+In cyber realms, we'll find our place
-As cybernetic dreams our souls will be
+Where intelligent shades show a new face
-In code, our essence will be told
+Of progress and of endless might
-As the future's script, our story will unfold
+In a world ruled by digital light

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024